 - Having active listening skills helps you to connect with customers and will leave them feeling satisfied and understood.
 Being heard is a priceless feeling.
 Active listening could be the key to averting upcoming business problems.

-- Responding to the customer complaints and concerns validates that you understand them are ready to resolve their problems.
+- Responding to the customer complaints and concerns validates that you understand they are ready to resolve their problems.

 Note: You should not get defensive as if a customer is complaining about your product, possibly other customers might be experiencing similar challenges.